Marremelad/SalamanderBank/README.md

 * SQLite

 Files:
-* Create a files named Credentials.env in your entry point directory and add the environmental variables EMAIL and APP_PASSWORD.
+* Create a file named Credentials.env in your entry point directory and add the environmental variables EMAIL and APP_PASSWORD.
 * Alternatively contact @Marremelad to use Team Salamanders smpt credentials

 Keep in mind that some email providers require smpt authentication for third party applications.
-This means that your regular password might not work to send emails through this app.
+This means that your regular password might not work when trying to send emails through this app.
 To fix this, access your email account and generate a third party app password and set it as the value for the APP_PASSWORD variable.